Two near death experiences

 (Mom Googles “hives”)

-Mom, reading: “Hives can form all over the body, including the arms, lips, tongue, face, and neck."
+Mom, reading: “Hives can form all over the body, including

 Me: IT DIDN’T SAY LEGS.